-In this article, we will cover how idocs monitoring for Inbound & outbound interface and what are transactions will help perform the monitoring.
+In this article, we will cover how idocs monitor for Inbound & outbound interface and what are transactions will help perform the monitoring.

 What is Sap idoc monitoring

 iDoc is commonly used in SAP applications to transfer messages (information ) from SAP to another system or in reverse.
 A lot of documentation is accessible in iDoc, and they are technical differences.
 As a functional consultant, it is essential to know what is iDoc to deal with problems related to projects or support on iDocs.
 It is also referred to as an intermediate document.